Macrometacorp/docs/docs/streams/stream-basics/subscriptions.md

 ## Shared

-In shared mode (also referred to as _round robin_), messages are distributed across consumers so that any given message is delivered to only one consumer.
+In shared mode, also referred to as _round robin_, messages are distributed across consumers so that any given message is delivered to only one consumer.

 When a consumer disconnects, all of its unacknowledged messages reschedule to be sent to the remaining consumers.